Miami Dolphins vs. New York Giants NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Giants stats and trends

-- So far this year, the Giants have been installed as underdogs by a 3-point margin or more nine times and are 6-3 ATS in those matchups.
+- So far this season, the Giants have been installed as underdogs by a 4.5-point margin or more six times and are 3-3 ATS in those contests.

-- New York has hit the over in 27.3% of its opportunities this season (three times in 11 games with a set point total).
+- New York's games this year have hit the over on three of 11 set point totals (27.3%).

-- New York is 3-0 against the spread and 2-1 overall in games when it records more than 23.3 points.
+- When New York records more than 23.3 points, it is 3-0 against the spread and 2-1 overall.

-- New York is 2-0 against the spread and 1-1 overall when the team piles up over 367.4 yards.
+- When New York churns out over 367.4 yards, the team is 2-0 against the spread and 1-1 overall.

-- This season the Giants have 14 turnovers, five fewer than the Dolphins have takeaways (19).
+- The Giants have turned the ball over 14 times, five fewer times than the Dolphins have forced turnovers (19).

 Home and road insights

-- At home, as 3-point favorites or more, the Dolphins have one win ATS (1-1).

-- In six games at home this season, Miami has gone over the total three times.
+- This year, in six home games, Miami has gone over the total three times.

-- On the road, New York is 1-4 overall and 3-2 against the spread.
+- New York is 1-4 overall, and 3-2 against the spread, in away games.

-- In three of five road games this year, New York has gone over the total.
+- This year, in five away games, New York has hit the over three times.

 Powered by Data Skrive.